The Benefits of a Daily Mindfulness Meditation Practice

 View Post

-An Explanation for Our Aesthetic Appreciation of Geometry
+Speculations on the Aesthetic Appreciation of Geometry

 Humans have been attracted to geometric shapes and patterns for thousands of years.
 Geometry has not only been used for the description of physical reality – from the time of Euclid’s Elements to string theory today – it has also been imbued with a sense of the mystical and the beautiful.
 Sacred geometry, for example,…